Team-BANERUS/poketwo-Autocatcher/README.md

 # Best bot to exist till now.
 These screenshot are of version 1.0.0 ; check the current version

 # How to get it
-1. Join Our discord server.
+1. Join Our discord server /  Start a discussion in the repo.
 2. star this repo and Paypal me.
 3. If you want me to setup, feel free to send me a DM.